How to Start a Supplement Company- Quick 10-step Guide

 Step 6 - Creating Your Supplement Label

-Supplement labels represent your brand and are a critical factor for your product’s success as studies reveal that 40-70% purchase decisions are made at the point of sale.
-An eye-catching, quality dietary supplement label is vital in the increasing competitive nutraceutical market.
+Supplement labels represent your brand and are a critical factor for your product’s success as studies reveal that 40-70% of purchase decisions are made at the point of sale.
+An eye-catching, quality dietary supplement label is vital in the increasingly competitive nutraceutical market.

 Key points to note while creating a supplement label and packaging

 - Your label should be FDA compliant and follow FDA nutrition label guidelines.
 It should have a clear listing of active and inactive ingredients and fulfill legal requirements with any mentioned health claims.

 - Your logo and label should reflect your brand and emphasize on your product’s unique features over your competitors’.

 - Be innovative while designing your logo with characters, name, and shapes, and It should be simple yet visually distinctive.
 Examples include Twinlab, Ghost Lifestyle & Vital Proteins.